U.S. 'disturbed' by Iranian leader's criticism after deal

 Mohammad Javad Zarif, the foreign minister who developed a warm rapport with Kerry during weeks of unprecedented face-to-face talks, defended the deal in Iran's hardliner-dominated parliament.
 He said most of Iran's conditions had been met, including so-called "red lines" set by Khamenei.

-Iran's Revolutionary Guards and other hardliners have started to attack the deal directly, criticising a U.N.
+Iran's Revolutionary Guards and other hardliners have started to attack the deal directly, criticizing a U.N.
 Security Council resolution passed on Monday endorsing it.

-Zarif told lawmakers the U.N. resolution restricted only missiles designed to carry nuclear warheads, which would not affect Iran's conventional missile programme.
+Zarif told lawmakers the U.N. resolution restricted only missiles designed to carry nuclear warheads, which would not affect Iran's conventional missile program.

 Revolutionary Guard chief Mohammad Ali Jafari said on Monday, according to Tasnim news agency: "Some parts of the (resolution) draft have clearly crossed the Islamic republic's red lines, especially towards Iran's military capabilities."